Financing braces for adults with instalment payments

 What financing options are available for adult braces?

-The three main options are: direct installment payments to the orthodontist (often with interest-free periods), taking out additional dental insurance (before treatment begins), or obtaining a special medical loan from a bank.
+The three main options are: direct instalment payments with the orthodontist (often with interest-free periods), taking out supplementary dental insurance (before treatment begins) or arranging a special medical loan from a bank.

-Does statutory health insurance (GKV) cover the costs for braces in adults?
+Does the statutory health insurance fund (GKV) cover the cost of braces for adults?

-No, generally not.
-Coverage by the statutory health insurance is only provided in very rare and severe medical cases that require a combined oral and maxillofacial surgery and orthodontic treatment.
+No, in general not.
+Costs are only covered by statutory health insurance (GKV) in very rare and severe medical cases that require combined maxillofacial surgery and orthodontic treatment.

-Is dental supplemental insurance worth it for planned braces?
+Is supplementary dental insurance worth it for planned braces?

-A supplementary dental insurance is only worthwhile if it is taken out before an orthodontist has recommended treatment.
-Most policies have waiting periods of eight months and do not cover pre-diagnosed misalignments.
+Dental supplementary insurance is only worthwhile if it is taken out before an orthodontist has recommended treatment.
+Most policies have waiting periods of eight months and do not cover misalignments that have already been diagnosed.

-Can I deduct the cost of my braces from my taxes?
+Can I deduct the cost of my braces from tax?

-Yes, if the treatment is medically necessary, you can declare the costs you cover yourself as exceptional expenses in your tax return.
-The tax office deducts a reasonable burden, which depends on your income and marital status.
+Yes, if the treatment is medically necessary, you can claim the costs you have paid yourself as extraordinary expenses in your tax return.
+The tax office applies a reasonable threshold, which depends on your income and marital status.

-What is better: instalment plan at the doctor or a bank loan?
+What is better: instalment payments with the doctor or a bank loan?

-An instalment payment at the doctor's is often interest-free and straightforward for up to 12 months.
-A bank loan offers more flexibility through longer terms and potentially lower overall costs if the interest rates are better than after the interest-free period at the doctor's.
+An instalment plan at the doctor is often interest-free for up to 12 months and straightforward.
+A bank loan offers more flexibility through longer terms and potentially lower overall costs if the interest rates are more favourable than after the interest-free period at the doctor.

-What are the interest rates for an installment plan for braces?
+What are the interest rates for an instalment plan for braces?

-Many practices offer interest-free instalment payments for 6 to 12 months through billing centres.
-For longer terms or bank loans, interest rates typically range between three and seven percent per year, depending on creditworthiness and the provider.
+Many practices offer interest-free instalment payments for 6 to 12 months via billing centres.
+For longer terms or bank loans, interest rates typically range between three and seven per cent per year, depending on creditworthiness and the provider.

 Subscribe to our newsletter